SMenigat/electron-update-host/README.md

 ## Configuration
 Besides the standard [.env configuration](https://lumen.laravel.com/docs/5.2/configuration#environment-configuration) you should secure your upload enpoint by defining a **password header**.

-You can define this password settings in your `.env` file.
+You can define these password settings in your `.env` file.
 Have a look at the example below:

 ```INI
 UPLOAD_PASSWORD_HEADER=X-Password-Header